NGO Another Way (Stichting Bakens

 “Poverty and hunger

-not only have a greater impact on women, they are also among the principal—though
+not only have a greater impact on women, they are also among the

-not the only—causes of inequality, including
+principal—though not the only—causes of inequality, including gender inequality, and lack of empowerment,

-empowerment for women and girls.”(p.15)
+including lack of empowerment for women and girls.”(p.15)

 “If poverty and

-hunger are to be eradicated, a range of gender and rights issues need to be addressed,
+hunger are to be eradicated, a range of gender and rights issues need to be

 1. Research.